Table of Contents

 - Don't trash fields.
 If the field is too wet, do not play.

 There are additional requirements for artificial turf fields.
-Please ensure you also follow the Park Board's AT Field Terms & Conditions.
+Please ensure you follow the Park Board's AT Field Terms & Conditions.

 For closures, the Park Board and School Board closely monitor the conditions of their fields.
 During periods of bad weather, they may close some or all of their fields.
 They may also leave fields open with 'user discretion' if conditions are marginal.
 In that case, we are expected decide whether or not a field is playable.
 Read our Field Closure guidelines for more info, including how and when we will communicate about closures.